 Outdoor Beppu / Oita

 The Yamanami Highway heading out of Beppu leads, via Yufuin, to the mountains and rolling plateaus of the Aso caldera, the world's largest volcanic crater.
 The area offers numerous trails and scalable peaks for hiking enthusiasts as well as log houses and campsites.
 The area is still very much alive as the steaming crater of Mt.
-Aso testifies and many visitors take the ropeway (cable car) to the top to peer into it - sulphurous gas emissions permitting.
+Aso testifies and many visitors take the ropeway (cable car) to the top to peer into it - sulphourous gas emissions permitting.

 Onsen are also in abundance.
 Kyushu's highest peaks are however to be found in the Kuju range, also volcanic but significantly less active than Aso.
 Animal lovers should visit Mt.
 Takasaki (15 mins south of Beppu) where hundreds of wild monkeys can be seen.
 The monkeys form distinct "tribes" which take turns to feed at the foot of the mountain.